 The Psychedelic Renaissance

-An evolving tale with more twists to come.
+The story of psychedelics is an evolving tale with more twists to come.

 In early 2014, Scientific American called for further inquiries into certain psychedelic drugs.
 It also criticized American drug regulators for limiting access to LSD (Lysergic acid-diethylamide), ecstasy (MDMA), and psilocybin.

 Then, a few months afterward, Science described how scientists were rediscovering psychedelics – both as objects of basic research and as therapeutic applications.
 The basic thrust was that “more and more researchers are turning back to psychedelics” to treat depression, obsessive-compulsive disorder, various addictions, and other categories of mental illness.

 One psychiatrist, Ben Sessa, has christened this moment a psychedelic renaissance.
 It’s not the first time commentators have used the term.
 And he isn’t alone in applying that label to the present.
 Such sites as Vice, The New Yorker, and Psychology Today have all used the phrase.
 It has become increasingly common.

 This past July, Matt Lamkin (again in Scientific American) suggested that psychedelic medicines were definitely coming down the pike but the law itself wasn’t ready.
 “The prospect of psychedelic drugs gaining approval as treatments,” he argued, “will force a reckoning for our existing system of drug control.”

 An even more enthusiastic writer suggested that “we are on the precipice of a mental health treatment revolution, and the ball’s already rolling.”

 The ball is certainly rolling but it’s worthwhile reckoning with the history and interpretation of such psychedelics.
 Biographies of drugs, just like people, can evolve.
 It simply takes time.